Reina Sofía School of Music: Campus

 The school is located in the Plaza de Oriente, adjacent to the Royal Palace and the Teatro Real.
 The premises, situated on Calle de Requena, previously housed the School of Performing Arts and Dance.

 Sony Auditorium

 The campus includes the Sony Auditorium (Auditorio Sony), a concert hall with a seating capacity of 351.
 Designed primarily for chamber music, it was acoustically designed by Vicente Maestre and includes an organ built by Gerhard Grenzing.
 The auditorium hosts an average of 150 concerts each year.

 Faculty

 The teaching staff is composed of internationally recognized performers and educators.
 Alongside its resident faculty, the school regularly invites guest performers to lead masterclasses, offering students exposure to a wide range of artistic perspectives.

 Current professors

-Among the current professors are Zakhar Bron, Marco Rizzi, Diemut Poppen, Nobuko Imai, Ivan Monighetti, Jens Peter Maintz, Jacques Zoon, Hansjörg Schellenberger, Pascal Moraguès, Gustavo Núñez, Radovan Vlatkovic, Galina Eguiazarova, Francisco Araiza, Fabián Panisello, Heime Müller, and Márta Gulyás.
+Among the current professors are Zakhar Bron, Marco Rizzi, Diemut Poppen, Stanislav Ioudenitch, Nobuko Imai, Ivan Monighetti, Jens Peter Maintz, Jacques Zoon, Hansjörg Schellenberger, Pascal Moraguès, Gustavo Núñez, Radovan Vlatkovic, Galina Eguiazarova, Francisco Araiza, Fabián Panisello, Heime Müller, and Márta Gulyás.